Project Type: Vibration Monitoring

 Institute For Advanced Study

-When the Institute For Advanced Study was preparing for renovations to their campus in Princeton New Jersey involving excavation and pile driving for new columns, there were concerns that excessive vibration would have an impact on the existing structures.
-The renovations involve enlarging one of the buildings which is in close proximity to several other buildings on site.
+When the Institute For Advanced Study was preparing for renovations to their campus in Princeton, NJ, that involved excavation and pile driving for new columns, there were concerns that excessive vibration would have an impact on the existing structures.
+The renovations involved enlarging one of the buildings which is in close proximity to several other buildings on site.

 Based on the initial baseline survey, we programmed several threshold levels which would trigger alerts.
 The threshold alerts were provided as preventative measures to alert the contractors when they were at pre-determined levels of acceptable vibration, not when they were at levels where they were causing damage.
-We are providing long-term monitoring throughout construction on site for this project which is serving to prevent any damage-causing activities to develop into issues with any of the existing buildings.
+We provided long-term monitoring throughout construction on site for this project which served to prevent any damage-causing activities to develop into issues with any of the existing buildings.